 Requirements:

 Overview of project: This is a system for providing real-time energy usage tracking for residence halls located on Whitworth University campus.
-The goal is to encourage energy conservation among students by creating greater awareness.
+The goal is to encourage energy conservation among students by creating greater awareness and for the project to reach a state in which it can be successfully implemented in the dorms which will help increase energy awareness.

 Client named: Patrick Yoho and Whitworth University